ligato/docs/docs/plugins/vpp-plugins.md

 # VPP Plugins

 This section describes the VPP agent plugins.
-The information provided for each plugin consists of the following:
+The information provided for each plugin includes:

 - Short description.
 - Pointers to the `.proto` files containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and conf file if available.
-- Configuration programming example using an etcd data store, REST and gPRC.
+- Configuration programming examples, if available, using an etcd data store, REST and gPRC.

 ---